| Title: | The SpatialGraph Class and Utilities |

 A SpatialLinesDataFrame or a SpatialLines, according to the input

-A SpatialGraph contains a SpatialLinesDataFrame
+A SpatialGraph contains a SpatialLinesDataFrame,

 describing the network topology.
 This function adds line IDs